Bonyony/Bonyony/README.md

 🌻 Here is my website: frankfrancione.com 🌻

 - 🔭 I’m currently working on
-  - E-commerce site development @ my job. 💾
+  - Web development @ my job. 💾
   - Experimenting with different technology stacks! 🔎
-  - A fullstack realtime chat application utilizing SocketIO, Node.js and Express on the backend.
-React, React-three-fiber and Tailwind on the Frontend. 🆒
+  - A custom Golang CMS. 🆒
   - More design work!

 - 🌱 I’m currently learning more skills related to Multi-User and Cloud Development